slowkoni/rfmix/MANUAL.md

 ### Output files

-RFMix assigns probabilities that a chunk of the genome, referred to as conditional random field (CRF) point, is derived from an ancestral population (eg. reference panel breed).
+RFMix assigns probabilities that a chunk of the genome, referred to as a conditional random field (CRF) point, is derived from an ancestral population (eg. reference panel breed).